bscpaz/commands-line/README.md

 | `docker exec -it ubuntu bash` | Execute a existing ubuntu container opening its bash |
 | `docker attach ubuntu` | Execute a detached ubuntu in attached mode |

+Note: without expliciting the `--network`, the containers cannot communicate between them by theirs names.
+Just by theirs IPs.

 * Create and execute a new nginx server with a mounted directory
 ```
 docker run -d -p 8080:80 --name nginx \